bovinemagnet/kc_delete_older_than/README.md

 ## Example Call Script ##

-There is a test example called `delete.local.example.sh` that you can test with.
+There is a test example called [`delete.localhost.example.sh`](delete.localhost.example.sh) that you can test with.
 It assumed you have built the code with `goreleaser`